Enterprise Content Management: How Does Adobe Experience Manager Compare?

 Used most by high traffic sites, with usage growing says W3Tech.

-The Bigger Picture: AEM in the Marketplace
+The Bigger Picture: Adobe Experience Manager in the Marketplace

 Together, these three resources paint a fairly consistent picture — Adobe Experience Manager provides the most comprehensive feature set, which eliminates a common analytics problem among enterprise organizations, where they are forced to bring in multiple tools that essentially provide the same information in order to successfully integrate that information across a multitude of platforms or departments.

 However, that wide range of abilities means it can be complex to implement, which drives up the initial cost of the platform.
 This leads to it having the highest adoption rate among large companies with high traffic sites who see the maximum benefit from its flexibility and range of features, making it a worthwhile investment.
-It also means good planning and a good AEM implementation partner are both essential for those who purchase the platform in order to get the most value.
+It also means good planning and a good Adobe Experience Manager implementation partner are both essential for those who purchase the platform in order to get the most value.